alejoceballos/dumb-keyboard/README.md

 in order to 2) be able to apply a calculation over these values obtaining a real result.

 #### Preparing to accumulate key presses
 Each key press must be processed.
 By processing I mean validated and added to the equation.
-Let me start wth some tests.
+Let me start with some tests.
 ```javascript 1.8
 // src/services/Calculator.service.test.js